Benetton B188: Competition history

-Despite the B188 being seen by the team as obsolete being a previous years model and with other teams now running customer DFR's, Nannini and Herbert scored 13 points in the first six races of the season with the best being Nannini's 3rd at San Marino.
+Despite the B188 being seen by the team as obsolete due to being the previous year's model; and with other teams now running customer DFRs, Nannini and Herbert scored 13 points in the first six races of the season with the best being Nannini's 3rd at San Marino.
 Herbert, who was also recovering from a horrific Formula 3000 crash at Brands Hatch in 1988, scored points on debut in Brazil, finishing 4th (only 1.123 seconds behind 3rd placed Maurício Gugelmin's March-Judd and only 10.493 behind the Ferrari of race winner Nigel Mansell), and two places and 8 seconds ahead of Nannini.
 Despite a 5th-place finish in the desert heat in Phoenix where the race ran its full two hours, it became obvious in the opening rounds that he needed more time to recover from injuries that included both legs being badly broken (he was actually still laid up in hospital when the team announced him as their new 1989 driver at the 1988 Spanish Grand Prix).
 Herbert was replaced after the Canadian Grand Prix by McLaren test driver Emanuele Pirro.
-Pirro was chosen as even though he was an F1 rookie, he had experience driving F1 cars with McLaren, and as an Italian he satisfied the team owners want for an Italian driver.
+Pirro was chosen as even though he was an F1 rookie, he had experience driving F1 cars with McLaren, and as an Italian he satisfied the team owners' desire for an Italian driver.
 Despite driving for Benetton from the French Grand Prix until the end of the season, Pirro was mostly based in Japan where he continued working with Honda as McLaren's test driver at the Suzuka Circuit.

 Nannini debuted the B189 at the 1989 French Grand Prix while the last race for the B188 was by Pirro at the British Grand Prix.
 He qualified 26th and last and finished 11th.

 The Ford V8 powered Benetton B188 competed in 24 races, scoring 52 points and 8 podium finishes.
 Nannini also scored the car's only fastest lap at the 1988 German Grand Prix at a wet Hockenheimring.